SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 ## Exercise 7.2 - Implement the Dialog Opening Logic

-After creating the dialog you have to implement the coding to open the dialog.
+After creating the dialog, you need to implement the coding to open the dialog.

 1. Open `SensorManager/webapp/controller/Sensors.controller.js`.

-2. Add module `sap/ui/core/Fragment`.
+2. Add the module `sap/ui/core/Fragment`.

 ***SensorManager/webapp/controller/Sensors.controller.js***